Savvas Learning Co Geometry Student Edition Chapter 8 Right Triangles and Trigonometry Exercise

 The magnitude of a line segment in the coordinate plane can be calculated by the distance between the two points containing the formula and taking the magnitude

-We have to what does the prefix indicate in these words and what geometric figure do you think is associated with the phrase trigonometric ratio.
+We have to what the prefix indicates in these words and what geometric figure you think is associated with the phrase trigonometric ratio.

 The geometric figure is a triangle.